 Since acrylic sheets are light, you can remove them during maintenance work for fixing lights or a geyser.

 How to Hire the Best Bathroom Remodeling Contractors?
 We can help you!

 ACP comprises a thermoplastic polyethylene core.
 Two aluminum sheets hold this polyethylene core in between – thereby, forming a very lightweight, flat, smooth, rigid, and strong sheet.

 You can find ACP sheets in plain, metallic, and marble textures.
 It is also available in a gamut of size variants.
 ACP is a very good choice if your bathroom is prone to dampness.

 Gypsum — a readymade sheet made up of POP (Plaster Of Paris) — also comes in many sizes.
 This inexpensive bathroom ceiling material is perfect for bathrooms in homes located in hotter regions.

-Note: It is highly recommended never to use medium-density fiberboard (MDF) molding or similar composite materials in bathrooms.
-After painting, they look good.
-But, if they are somehow exposed due to a tiny crack or damage, they will absorb moisture pretty fast — causing swelling and deterioration.
+Avoid using medium-density fiberboard (MDF) molding or similar composite materials for your bathroom ceiling.
+They do look good but if exposed (due to a tiny crack or damage), it will absorb moisture pretty fast.
+This can cause swelling and deterioration.

 Whichever bathroom ceiling ideas and materials you use, always remember that moisture- and mold-resistant ceilings can also stop any unpleasant odor or the growth of stain-causing bacteria on the surface.

 Also, keep your space well ventilated.
 Good ventilation is the key to ensure that your ceiling lasts long.
 If your bathroom layout doesn’t have adequate ventilation options, install a good-quality vent fan — according to the size of the room.
 This will ensure controlled humidity levels and protect your ceiling in the long run.

 Read more: Buying Bathroom Medicine Cabinets?
 Keep These Factors in Mind!